Welcome to Your Future

 • What are the issues with equality, diversity and inclusion?

 • Are there too many musical references or annoying emoji?
-Please bear in mind I’m trying to strike an irreverent, light-hearted and playful tone to improve readability 😜
+Please bear in mind I’m trying to be irreverent, light-hearted, not-very-corporate but definitely playful to improve readability 😜

 • What else needs to be ruthlessly edited out?